Levridge-Tory/LevridgeIntegrationDocs/docs/SourceConfig.md

 that holds the data configuration used by the Source of the Integration Interaction.

 This must point to a node that is a [ODataConfig](./ODataConfig.md) json object

+### CDSConfigName
+The CDSConfigName attribute contains a string that specifies the configuration node (section) that holds the CDS configuration used by the Source of the Integration Interaction.

+This must point to a node that is a [CDSConfig](./CDSConfig.md) json object

 ### SystemName
 The SystemName attribute holds a string value that represents the source system name.